PaulKinlan/paul.kinlan.me/content/2016-07-17-the-headless-web.markdown

 a certain piece of data, and if you needed to access that functionality you would delegate the request to "edit this image" out to another application.
 But what if you could isolate function in your page directly, imagine being able to safely embed that content directly into your site.
-AMP kind of does this for content but I've currently no clue how that for "actions".
+AMP kind of does this for content but I've currently no clue how that works for "actions" (I do think Custom Elements will play a part).

-Running a browser on the server will allow us to more easily parse data that is generated dynamically, it will allow us to more easily us run our own logic against the logic in a page (form fill as an example) and I believe that it will open up the ability to more effectively run actions against data embedded on the page.
+Running a browser on the server will allow us to more easily build services which parse data that is generated dynamically, it will allow us to more easily us run our own logic against the logic in a page (form fill as an example) and I believe that it will open up the ability to more effectively run actions against data embedded on the page.